 2007 – CiTR becomes one of the first campus/community radio stations to offer podcasting, proudly moving into the internet age.

 2015 – CiTR has a banner year!
 After 46 years in the Student Union Building, CiTR moves into the atrium of the brand new UBC Nest!
-We also launch a new Website bringing together Discorder and CiTR’s web presences together online.
+We launch this swanky new website which brings Discorder and CiTR’s web presences together online.
 And we organize our first ever Summer Radio Camp!